 In November 2021, the All-Party Parliamentary Group on Music announced it would be holding an inquiry into music touring the European Union under the Trade and Cooperation Agreement.

 As the secretariat for the All-Party Parliamentary Group on Music (APPG on Music) UK Music launched a call for evidence for the inquiry.
-The group have held two evidence sessions and a report will be published shortly.
+The group have held two evidence sessions and accepted written evidence.